huangwb8/GSClassifier.principle/docs/Quick-start.md

 ### Single sample subtype calling

-In clinical practice, the single sample subtype calling might be one of the most common scenarios and is also supported by functions of `PADi` series.
+In clinical practice, the single sample subtype calling might be one of the most common scenarios and is also supported by functions of the `PADi` series.

 Supposed that there is a GC patient, its information should be: